 A few hours ago, I kissed my wife goodbye as she left for the airport in Valencia a couple of hours before me to fly to Prague for a few days.
 I was now on my way to Bologna to meet up with friends and enjoy a few days of good conversation and comfort in what is practically another home for me.
 As I stare outside the window of the express train on this hazy, gray evening, I’m reminded of the landscape in the outskirts of the Midwest back in the US.
 Yet, I’m far away from that home.
 I will have traveled thousands of miles and through 3 countries, 4 cities, and across an ocean by the time I arrive back there in two short weeks.

 For the next 31 days, I’ll constantly be on the move – a true test of adjusting to constant and rapid change.
-It’ll also be a test of truly being in the moment and maximizing the brief bits of time that I’ll share with dear friends and family.
+It’ll also be a true test of being in the moment and maximizing the brief bits of time that I’ll share with dear friends and family.
 Home becomes something different when it becomes wherever you are.

 Yes, it’s true that I can call many places around the world home – Spain, Thailand, Italy, California, Chicago, and pretty much wherever my backpack and carry-on luggage are at the moment.
 Now when I visit the places back in the US, they feel less like home and more like a vacation.
 It’s not a time to relax – per se – but more a time to take care of annual personal and business matters, make the rounds amongst friends and family, and, hopefully, have a few minutes to take it all in.